ramos-j/docs/Maker.md

 ### Liquidation: Enforcing the target price

 To directly enforce the target price in the marketplace, a CDP gets liquidated by Maker if it hits its *liquidation ratio*.
 Liquidation means Maker takes over the collateral and sells it off in a *continuous splitting auction*.
+A CSA is an auction mechanism that is specialized for automatic price discovery.

-In order for Maker to take over the collateral so it can be sold off, *emergency debt* is used to create dai that is backed by the ability of Maker to dilute the MKR supply.
-A reverse continuous splitting auction is used to find the lowest amount of MKR that needs to be diluted in order to raise enough dai to pay off the emergency debt.
+In order for Maker to take over the collateral so it can be sold off, *emergency debt* is instantly used to create dai that is backed by the ability of Maker to dilute the MKR supply.
+A reverse auction is used to find the lowest amount of MKR that needs to be diluted in order to raise enough dai to pay off the emergency debt.
+This type of auction is called a *debt auction*.

 Simultaneously, the collateral is sold off in a continuous splitting auction for dai, where all dai proceeds up until the *liquidation penalty* are immediately sent to the Buy&Burn contract.
 Any leftover dai proceeds are sent to the borrower that originally created the CDP.